learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 Unlike Ruby on Rails, which is a full-stack web development framework that provides everything needed from front to back, Sinatra is designed to be lightweight and flexible.
-Sinatra is designed to provide you with the bare minimum requirements and abstractions for building simple and dynamic Ruby web applications.
+It provides you with the bare minimum requirements and abstractions for building simple and dynamic Ruby web applications.

 In addition to being a great tool for certain projects, Sinatra is a great way to get started in web application development with Ruby and will prepare you for